Fashiar/Mask-RCNN/README.md

     4. Run the "train_mrcnn.ipynb" file to train and testing

-In case of failing to open the "train_mrcnn.ipynb" file here, go to: https://nbviewer.jupyter.org/ and paste the link of the notebook here
+In case of failing to open the "train_mrcnn.ipynb" file here, go to: https://nbviewer.jupyter.org/ and paste https://github.com/Fashiar/Mask-RCNN/blob/master/train_mrcnn.ipynb to the viewer tab

 Acknowledgement:
       Thanks to Emmersive-limit to give the idea of image systhesis for coco-like dataset